 With a perpetual license, customers can hold the license and access the product indefinitely.
 However, they will not have access to ongoing product updates or technical support after a certain time - usually beyond a year of purchasing the perpetual license.

 Let's dive deeper into the differences below.

 The software subscription model

-Perpetual licensing is the older method.
-In the early days of software, there was no way to handle subscription costs, so software was always sold for an upfront price.
+Perpetual license is the older method.
+In the early days of software, there was no way to handle subscription costs, so software was always sold for an upfront price, aka perpetual license.
 After paying the price, the customer has access to the software forever.
-Typically, in order to keep revenue coming in, companies would need to release bigger and better versions of the software in the hopes of getting customers to upgrade.
+Typically, in order to keep revenue coming in, companies would need to release bigger and better versions of the software in the hopes of getting customers to upgrade - essentially selling the product again.
 Of course, many software products are still sold with perpetual licenses.
 For some products, it still makes the most sense.

 In the early days of the software, Photoshop was a perpetually licensed product.
 As mentioned above, Adobe didn't have much of a choice.
 Photoshop was released in 1988 and the technology for managing subscriptions didn't exist yet.
 The internet wasn't even a household technology yet.
 Since Photoshop was a major product for Adobe, they had to continually make money off of it, but the perpetual license isn't well suited to that.
 So each version of Photoshop had to be bigger and better to entice existing customers to spend more money.
 By the time Adobe ended the perpetual licensing model, Photoshop cost nearly $1000.
 Only professionals could afford to use it and free or low-cost alternatives began to crop up.

 By switching to a subscription model with Adobe Cloud, they were able to bring in the recurring revenue they wanted, make the software affordable to everyone and fend off the threats from cheaper alternatives, and eliminate the need to constantly make huge improvements to the software or risk going under.